Riya10031/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

    ![](./images/24-06-25-l4-5.png)

-1. Now your SQL Warehouse will be up and running state.
+1. Now your SQL Warehouse will be up and running.

    ![](./images/ad-lab4-6.png)

 > **Note**: If your SQL Warehouse fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
 See [Required Azure vCPU quota](https://docs.microsoft.com/azure/databricks/sql/admin/sql-endpoints#required-azure-vcpu-quota) for details.
-If this happens, you can try requesting for a quota increase as detailed in the error message when the warehouse fails to start.
+If this happens, you can try requesting a quota increase as detailed in the error message when the warehouse fails to start.
 Alternatively, you can try deleting your workspace and creating a new one in a different region.
 You can specify a region as a parameter for the setup script like this: `./setup.ps1 eastus`

 ## Task 3: Create a database schema